Apehaenger/Another-HotPlate-Firmware/README.md

 Simply start an automatic [step response](https://en.wikipedia.org/wiki/Step_response) run, with a connected serial console.
 Afterwards copy the resulting data into [PID Tuner](https://pidtuner.com) and (auto-)tune your PID constants.
-BTW: This step response run will also caluclate the overshot of the tuned target temperature which might be used (at least as indication) for the [BangON](#bangonbangoff) setting.
+BTW: This step response can also be used to determine the overshot of the tuned target temperatures which might be used (at least as indication) for the [BangON](#bangonbangoff) setting.

 ![Setup BangON](assets/images/PIDTuner-Start.jpg)
 ![Setup BangOFF](assets/images/PIDTuner-Heat.jpg)